maartenvds/rpi-ci-lamp/README.md

 ## Configuration

-You will ofcourse want to create your own configuration file.
+You will of course want to create your own configuration file.
 A basic config file would look like:

     interval = 5;   # delay in seconds between two consecutive query sessions build-info = (